-The following table presents information regarding loans that met the accounting criteria as a troubled debt restructuring and that occurred within the previous 12 months of that year and for which there was a payment default during the period.
+There were no loans that met the accounting criteria as a troubled debt restructuring and that occurred within the previous 12 months of that year and for which there was a payment default during the period for the years ended December 2022, 2021, and 2020.
 A payment default is defined as a payment that is 30 days past due after the date the loan was restructured.